davidobodo/learning-node/README.md

 ###switches in lib file for storing data
  - r+ switch - show error if file doesnt exist yet
  - wx switch - show error if file already exists

+ -use crypto(built in lib in node) fro hashing password -we used SHA256 in this project for hashing password because it is built into node